korcsmarosgroup/gut-COVID/readme.md

 >Poletti M., Treveil A. et al. [Reprogramming of the intestinal epithelial-immune cell interactome during SARS-CoV-2 infection] : https://doi.org/10.1101/2021.08.09.455656, BioRxiv, (2021)

-NOTE: This github repository has 2 pipeline: 1) original Gut-COVID pipeline and 2) the same pipeline with lung data.
+NOTE: This github repository has 2 pipelines: 1) original Gut-COVID pipeline (in the *pipeline* folder) and 2) the pipeline with lung data (in the *pipeline_lung* folder).
-NOTE: They will be merged together soon.
+NOTE: They will be merged together soon and we are planning to create a pipeline, where the user can define the tissue.

 <img src="https://raw.githubusercontent.com/korcsmarosgroup/gut-COVID/main/Workflow_figure.png" width="600" height="477">